 Will My Procedure Use Local or General Anesthesia?

 We want you to be both comfortable and safe during your procedure.
 We use a variety of anesthetic options during surgery including local anesthesia, iv sedation with local anesthesia, and general anesthesia.
 We’ll choose the safest and most effective option for your procedure.

-What’s the Difference Between Local and General Anesthesia?
+What’s the Difference Between Local and General Anesthesia in Plastic Surgery?